cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ### PUSH/PULL

-**I:** **push** & **pull** are commands which help to send and receive programm's source code changes.
+**I:** **push** & **pull** are commands which help to send and receive changes in a program source code.
 Do you have any ideas?

 **E:** Sure.
-It will be shot with whipped cream on the top.
+It will be a shot garnished with whipped cream on top.

-To drink it you have to **push** straw through whipped cream and **pull** the content of the shot.
+To drink the cocktail you have to **push** a straw through whipped cream and **pull** the content of the shot.

 Ingredients:

 ```
-- Coffee liqueur 50 ml
+- 50 mL Coffee Liqueur
-- Blackberry liqueur 50 ml
+- 50 mL Blackberry Liqueur
-- Whipped cream 50 гр
+- 50 gr Whipped Cream
 ```

 TODO:

 ```
-- Put the liqueurs in layers
+- Pour all the liqueurs layer-by-layer
-- Decorate with whiped cream
+- Garnish with whipped cream
-- Powder with cinnamon
+- Dust with cinnamon powder
 ```

 ![PUSH/PULL](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/push_pull_1.jpg "PUSH/PULL")

 ### Easter Egg

-**I:** _Easter egg_ is a some unexpactable secret in a programm which should surprise a user.
-What will we do in this case?
+**I:** _Easter egg_ is an unexpected secret in a program which should surprise a user.
+What can we make in this case?

-**E:** We will cook a cocktail with egg-white and ginger.
-Unexpectable combination, isn't it?
+**E:** We will make a cocktail with an egg-white and ginger.
+It is an unexpected combination, isn't it?

 Ingredients:

 ```
-- Ginger mix (sugar syrup with ginger fresh 1:1) 10 ml
+- 10 mL Ginger Mix (Sugar Syrup with Ginger Fresh 1:1)
-- Brandy 40 ml
+- 40 mL Brandy
-- Becherovka Бехеровка 20 ml
+- 20 mL Becherovka
-- Lemon fresh 20 ml
+- 20 ml Fresh Lemon Juice
-- 1 egg-white
+- 1 pc Egg White
 ```

 TODO:

 ```
-- Mix all ingredients in a shaker
+- Shake all the ingredients
-- Shake without ice so long as possible
+- Thoroughly shake without ice
 - Add ice and keep on shaking
 - Strain into a glass
 ```